Drake Surprises 11-Year-Old Heart Transplant Patient at the Hospital for Her Birthday

 His trip to see Sanchez came after she participated in the popular “Kiki Challenge,” the craze that incorporates a choreographed dance to Drake’s hit song, “In My Feelings.”

-Their sweet time together was captured in video shared to the hospital’s official Facebook page.
+Their sweet time together was captured in a video shared to the hospital’s official Facebook page.

 “You asked me to come, and I’m here,” Drake said, opening his arms to Sanchez.
 “I’m so happy I got to see you.”